readyapi/cligenius/docs/tutorial/printing.md

 * <a href="https://rich.readthedocs.io/en/stable/panel.html" class="external-link" target="_blank">Panel</a>
 * ...and more.

-### Types and Rich
+### Cligenius and Rich

-If you are wondering what tool should be used for what, **Types** is useful for structuring the command line application, with options, arguments, subcommands, data validation, etc.
+If you are wondering what tool should be used for what, **Cligenius** is useful for structuring the command line application, with options, arguments, subcommands, data validation, etc.

-In general, **Types** tends to be the entry point to your program, taking the first input from the user.
+In general, **Cligenius** tends to be the entry point to your program, taking the first input from the user.

 **Rich** is useful for the parts that need to *display* information.
 Showing beautiful content on the screen.

-The best results for your command line application would be achieved combining both **Types** and **Rich**.
+The best results for your command line application would be achieved combining both **Cligenius** and **Rich**.

 ## "Standard Output" and "Standard Error"